JeixHuang/JeixHuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-He entered Beihang University in 2022 to pursue his undergraduate bachelor's degree, and is currently a sophomore
+He has been enrolled in BUAA since 2022 for his Bachelor's Degree and is currently a sophomore ranked in the top 5% (5-/150) of his grade, has secured a guaranteed place in his school and is interested in pursuing a guaranteed (2026 intake) Master's Degree or Direct PhD place in September 2025 with the opportunity to further his education.

 His research interests also include machine learning, computer vision, large-scale language modelling, automation and cluster intelligence (currently in an exploratory phase)